 Education in Saudi Arabia is free, but not compulsory.
 Most of Saudi adults are literate, a dramatic increase from the less than 3% literacy rate in the early 1960s.
 In recent decades, teacher-training institutes have been established with the aim of reducing the country's great dependence on other Arab countries for teachers.

 Because Saudi Arabia has long imported food, agriculture has been targeted as a key area of development.
 Since the late 1980s, a large wheat surplus has been exported, and the country has achieved self-sufficiency in many dairy and poultry products.
 The lack of water has made a minimal amount of the land useful for farming.
 Irrigated lands located near oases have been virtually the only sites of cultivation.

 In accordance with their Muslim religion, Gulf Arab marriages are typically endogamous, which means that they marry only within a small social circle.
 Inheritance is patrilineal (passed down from fathers to their sons).
 Gulf Arab clothing is designed for the harsh desert climate.
 It is made of lightweight, light-colored fabric and is also loose-fitting, allowing for the circulation of air.

-The Hijazi Arab are practically all Muslims, but represent a variety of Islamic sects.
+The Hijazi Arabs are virtually all Muslims, but represent a variety of Islamic sects.
 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
-In the mid-1700's, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
-The city of Mecca on the Red Sea coast is the holy place of pilgrimage that all Muslims must try to visit at least once in their lifetime.
+In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudis see themselves as the preservers of the true Islamic faith.
+The city of Mecca is the holy place of pilgrimage that all Muslims must try to visit at least once in their lifetime.